fenceFoil/door-personality/README.md

 Doorscript will shuck all the quip.mp3 files out of the downloaded zip, renaming them with their UUID and placing them into `~/DoorQuips/fresh/`.

+***

+Note: Must upload 2x model files from pi to quipgen server and a trigger file when completed

 ## Quipgen detailed design notes (TEMP)

 * generateSentences()